Know the importance of taking care of the liver

 How does the liver work?

-When blood reaches this organ, it removes toxins by regulating the levels of chemicals in the blood.
-Medications, for example, are metabolized through the liver so that our bodies are able to use and eliminate them.
+When blood reaches this organ, it eliminates toxins by regulating the levels of chemicals in the blood.
+Medications, for example, are metabolized through the liver so that our body is able to use and eliminate them.

 Also, it secretes bile, a substance that helps transport waste to expel it from the body and break down fats in the small intestine during digestion; and stores vitamins and glycogen in the form of sugars to generate the energy the body needs.